 1. An email is sent to them, notifying them that they have reading assigned to them.

 2. DocRead web parts can be placed anywhere in SharePoint that will also show the outstanding reading tasks.

 Are your policies read on time and by the right people?

 Reading and Confirming

-Once a user finds the time to read and acknowledge the policy they are then required to 'acknowledge' the policy using DocRead.
-They must accept your terms and conditions and optionally pass a test.
-(This is achievable using DocSurvey, due January 2013).
+Once a user finds the time to read and acknowledge the policy they are then required to 'acknowledge' it using DocRead.
+They must accept your terms and conditions and optionally successfully complete a questionnaire to ensure they have fully understood the contents of the policy (this is achievable using DocSurvey).